 What is ejiao?

-Ejiao (said: eh-gee-yow) is a hard gel which can be dissolved in hot water or alcohol to be used in food or drink or it is used in beauty products such as face creams.
-Ejiao is believed to improve blood circulation so is used as a blood tonic by people with anaemia, low blood cell counts or reproductive problems.
+Ejiao (said: eh-gee-yow) is a hard gel that can be dissolved in hot water or alcohol to be used in food or drink, or in beauty products such as face creams.
+Believed to improve blood circulation, ejiao is used as a blood tonic by people with anaemia, low blood cell counts or reproductive problems.

 Why are we hearing about this now?

 The demand for ejiao has dramatically increased in the last few years.
 There used to be around 11 million donkeys in China but the number has dropped to 6 million in the last 20 years.
 Donkeys and donkey skins are now being transported from other countries, including Africa.
 Most of these are being bought and sold by dealers but a significant number of donkeys are also being stolen from their owners.

 The stolen donkeys are mostly working animals, which means the owners then have no transport and can't get to market, fetch water or get children to school.
 The trade in skins means that the value of donkeys has risen dramatically, which makes theft more likely but also makes it much more difficult for owners to afford to replace a stolen donkey.
 In Egypt, the cost of buying a donkey has increased from £17 to £170.

 I've seen news reports of 10,000 donkeys going from Egypt to China - is this happening?